raul23/pyebooktools/examples.rst

 ``organize`` examples
 =====================
+You can also use ``organize`` to check ebooks for corruption without organizing them by using the `--corruption-check-only`_ flag.
+See the `Check ebooks for corruption only`_ example for more details.

-These examples show how to organize ebooks depending on different
+The following examples show how to organize ebooks depending on different
 cases:

-- `Organize ebook files with only output_folder`_: ignore ebooks without ISBNs
+- `Organize ebooks with only output_folder`_: ignore ebooks without ISBNs
-- `Organize ebook files with output_folder_corrupt`_: check for corruption (e.g. zero-filled files, corrupt archives or broken ``.pdf`` files)
+- `Organize ebooks with output_folder_corrupt`_: check for corruption (e.g. zero-filled files, corrupt archives or broken ``.pdf`` files)
-- `Organize ebook files with output_folder_pamphlets`_: e.g. small pdfs or saved webpages
+- `Organize ebooks with output_folder_pamphlets`_: e.g. small pdfs or
+  saved webpages
-- `Organize ebook files with output_folder_uncertain`_: use online metadata sources to get ISBN from extracted author & title
+- `Organize ebooks with output_folder_uncertain`_: use online metadata sources to get ISBN from extracted author & title

 `:information_source:`